jocialmedia/how-to-validate-names/README.md

 ### Scunthorpe
 British town which became a synonym for trouble caused by automated wordfilters.
 Citizens could not apply for an AOL connection in 1996 because the name of their town contains the substring "cunt".
 See [2.6.](#26-similarity-to-profanity-words)

+## 7. Work in Progress Disclaimer

+**This project is currently still at early alpha status.** I feel like I should point this out a little stronger because I just saw that in the last two weeks alone this repository was cloned over 170 times.
+There are still elemental things missing and there have to be made and will be made lots of additions and changes in structure and wording.

+I choose this topic because it is important and complex.
+Personally I wanted to take the challenge to build something useful by using some spare time every day.
+(By the time I am writing these words my daily commits go back to 18.02.2022 so I already succeeded at least for the first four weeks).

+**Btw:** If you have any comments, suggestions or corrections I am happy to receive them via email at "howtovalidatenames AT dethlefs DOT eu"